Continuous Running of Time under Section 9 – Limitation Act 1908

 The Limitation Act is a statute that sets out the time limits within which legal proceedings must be brought in relation to a specific cause of action.

-Scope of Section 9:
+Scope and Applicability of Section 9:

-For the applicability of section 9, it is necessary that time has begun to run.
-Generally, the time begins to run when the cause of action accrues and the true test to determine when the cause of action has accrued is to ascertain the time when the plaintiff could have first maintained his action to a successful result.
+For the applicability of section 9, it is necessary that the time has begun to run.
+Generally, the time begins to run when the cause of action accrues, and the true test to determine when the cause of action has accrued is to ascertain the time when the plaintiff could have first maintained his action to a successful result.

-(ii) Disability or Inability to Sue:
+(ii) → Disability vs Inability to Sue:

 This includes disability to make applications for execution as well.
-Disability means the want of legal qualification to act and inability means the want of physical power to act.
-This disability is the state of being a minor insane or an idiot, whereas illness, poverty, etc. are instances of inability
+Disability means the want of legal qualification to act, and inability means the want of physical power to act.
+This disability is the state of being a minor, insane, or an idiot, whereas illness, poverty, etc., are instances of inability

 (iii) Subsequent Disability or Inability:

 The proviso applies only to an Administrator under the grant of letters where he is a debtor of the deceased.
-It does not apply to a case where there has been a fusion of interests of the mortgagor and the mortgagee in the same person.
+It does not apply to a case where there has been a fusion of the interests of the mortgagor and the mortgagee in the same person.

 if a creditor (a person or entity to whom a debt is owed) passes away and the debtor (the person or entity who owes the debt) is appointed as the administrator of the creditor's estate, the time limit for the debtor to bring a legal action to recover the debt is suspended while the administration of the estate continues.
 In other words, if the creditor dies and the debtor is appointed to manage the creditor's estate, the debtor will not need to worry about the time limit for bringing legal action to recover the debt expiring while the estate is being settled.
 This provision is intended to allow the debtor to focus on managing the creditor's estate in a fair and orderly manner, without the added pressure of having to worry about the time limit for recovering the debt.